aadirupa/aadirupa.github.io/_pages/about.md

   <hr style="color:black;">
   <br>
- <p align="justify" vspace = "0px" width="160px"><font color="SteelBlue">Collaborators.</font> I have been really fortunate to be able to work with some of the amazing research minds:
+ <p align="justify" vspace = "0px" width="160px"><font color="SteelBlue">Collaborators.</font> Throughout my journey, I have been extremely fortunate to be able to work with some of the amazing research minds:
    <a href="https://www.hni.uni-paderborn.de/en/ism/staff/?mitarbeiter=155385509103009" target="_blank">Viktor Bengs</a>,
    <a href="https://www.csa.iisc.ac.in/~chiru/" target="_blank">Chiranjib Bhattacharyya</a>,
    <a href="https://home.ttic.edu/~avrim/" target="_blank">Avrim Blum</a>,